PostHog/posthog.com/contents/docs/libraries/shopify.md

 It can be useful to track additional events on your Shopify store, such as when a user adds an item to their cart or completes a purchase.

 To do this, you can use [autocapture](/docs/product-analytics/autocapture) to send metadata with events.
-This information can be used in further analysis in aggregate or even when understanding behavior for an individual user.
+This information can be used in further analysis in aggregate or when understanding behavior of an individual user.

 > The following requires some knowledge of HTML and Shopify's [Liquid templating engine](https://shopify.dev/docs/api/liquid).